piyushchandra357/piyushchandra357/README.md

 - Books to read about life, self exploration
 - Books to read for financial education
 - Recommendations about great Music
-- Tech stuff expect "please fix my computer" or "how to install stuff/windows/linux"
+- Tech stuff except "please fix my computer" or "how to install stuff/windows/linux"
 - **The Stock Market** :wink:

 ### How to reach me: ...📫